AutoScout24/lm-hiring-ai-node-js-php-listing/README.md

 Example tasks candidates might receive:

+1. "Create a basic CRUD for cars following REST API standards and Laravel migrations"
-1. "Create a backend API endpoint that returns all cars from the database"
+2. "Create a backend API endpoint that returns all cars from the database"
-2. "Modify the frontend to fetch car data from the backend API instead of JSON"
+3. "Modify the frontend to fetch car data from the backend API instead of JSON"
-3. "Add filtering by price range on both frontend and backend"
+4. "Add filtering by price range on both frontend and backend"
-4. "Implement pagination that works with the backend API"
+5. "Implement pagination that works with the backend API"
-5. "Add authentication to protect certain API endpoints"
+6. "Add authentication to protect certain API endpoints"
+7. "Create a basic CRUD for users following REST API standards and Laravel migrations"
+8. "Add registration and authentication support in the FE application"

 ## 🔌 API Integration Guide